WaelBKZ/Monte_Carlo_von_Mises/README.md

 1) Rejection Sampling
 2) Random Walk Hastings-Metropolis (RWHM)

 We have implemented evaluation methods for the performance of our algorithms.
-We have also coded a fitting method that optimizes the choice of hyperparameters for the algorithm.
+We have also coded a fitting method that optimizes the choice of hyperparameters for RWHM algorithm.

 We have incorporated Markov chain Monte Carlo Maximum likelihood Estimation (better known as MCMC-MLE) in order to predict the values of mu and kappa in this distribution from observed data.